PagoFacil/PagoFacil101/docs_en/recurring_payments.md

 5. **check all** (incluiding optionally all operations by that account)

 ### NOTES for English documentation
-Most variables are in Spanish, so every table will have an extra column offering English translation of each and every variable but **use spanish named variables when requesting any transaction to PagoFácil API** until further notice.
-(Version 2.0 contemplates both English and Spanish named variables to co-exist).
+Most variables are in Spanish, so every table will have an extra column offering English translation of each and every variable but **use spanish-named variables when requesting any transaction to PagoFácil API** until further notice.
+(Version 2.0 contemplates both English- and Spanish-named variables to co-exist).

 #### Date Format